DatingNav

 Our recommendation: Start with the free tier for 2–3 weeks.
 If you're consistently hitting the 8-like limit, upgrade to Hinge+.
 HingeX's Priority Likes feature is most valuable in dense cities (NYC, London, LA) where your profile otherwise competes with hundreds of others.

 The honest comparison: Hinge free > Tinder free.
-Hinge+ at $15 is better value than Tinder Gold at $25 if relationships are your goal.
+Both Hinge+ ($33/mo) and Tinder Gold ($40/mo) are significant investments — but Hinge+ offers longer-term discounts ($21/mo for 3 months, $16/mo for 6 months) that bring the cost down substantially.
 HingeX at $50 is expensive but delivers measurably more visibility in competitive markets.

 4. Safety and Real Users: Blocking Fakes in 2026